 - liquid petroleum gas (LPG).

 Many medications such as analgesics (pain relievers), diabetes medicines, iron tablets, sedatives, heart and blood pressure tablets can also be dangerous if used incorrectly.

-You and your family can live safely with these chemicals around your home if you store them safely (away from children) and use them correctly.
+You and your family can live safely with these chemicals around your home if you store and use them correctly (away from children).

 Storing chemicals safely at home

 Store and use all chemicals according to the instructions on the packaging.
-Remember, chemicals may be toxic or flammable, and they may create a poisonous gas or liquid when mixed.
+Chemicals may be toxic or flammable, and they may create a poisonous gas or liquid when mixed.

 Safety tips for storing chemicals in your home

 - Try to find the least dangerous product that will do the job, especially if there are children in the house.

 - Keep chemicals in a locked cabinet out of the reach of children (including children who are good climbers!).
 If you can, keep liquid chemicals away from (or below) dry chemicals.